 Step 1.
 Look at the Ground

 The first step is to teach your dog to look at the ground.
 For this step, you might enlist the help of a lure.
 This could be some type of treat or toy that your dog loves.
 Small treats tend to be one of the best choices, such as the Soft Puppy Bites from Wellness.
-Lure your dog’s head down until it’s looking directly at the floor.
-Then, praise it and give it the lure treat as a reward.
+Lure your dog’s head down until they’re looking directly at the floor.
+Then, praise them and give them the lure treat as a reward.

 Step 2.
 Elbows to the Floor

-Once your dog has mastered step one, you’ll need to teach it to lower its arms to the floor.
+Once your dog has mastered step one, you’ll need to teach them to lower their arms to the floor.
 You can do this in essentially the same way as the first stage, by luring the dog down to the floor with a treat.

 Step 3.
 Lie Down

-Once your dog is lowering its elbows to the floor, you’re nearly there.
-Keep using the same method to get your dog’s backside to the floor, and it will be lying down!
+Once your dog is lowering their elbows to the floor, you’re nearly there.
+Keep using the same method to get your dog’s backside to the floor, and they will be lying down!

 Step 4.
 Add Other Cues